 There is a reason behind the madness.
 For every fact your caseworker states about you in your home study, there must be supporting documentation in your file.

 Pay attention to detail.
 Skipping a step or omitting a document can cause delays in your process.
 Please be aware that you bear the obligation of full disclosure throughout the adoption process and falsifying information, or knowingly failing to disclose information, can stop your adoption quest in its tracks.

-View your agency and caseworker as your ally not your adversary on this adoption journey.
-There will be times when you may feel that everyone is telling you “no” or “not yet” when you are dying to hear “YES!” but keep in mind that the agency is obligated to uphold legal and ethical standards in its practice.
-It will take all of us working together to make your dream come true.
+View your agency and caseworker as your ally, not your adversary, on this adoption journey.
+There will be times when you may feel that everyone is telling you “no” or “not yet” when you are dying to hear “YES!”
+We will all be here with you along the way.

 Enlist a community of support who will hold you in prayer during this winding journey.

 Each adoptive family must go through a home study as part of the adoption process.
 The home study process is going to feel invasive and require you to be vulnerable.
 The educational components are designed to challenge you to expand your comfort zone and engage in the real issues related to adoption and parenting.
 Our goal is to give you the strongest foundation possible on which to build your family.

 Kick-start your home study process by providing all materials requested when you submit your packet, including your check.